-Have you ever wondered how many bridesmaids and groomsmen you are supposed to have in your wedding?
-The truth is that the number of attendants in your wedding is a personal decision that largely depends on whom you want to stand by you on one of the biggest days of your life.
-That being said, there are some guidelines and trends that may help you get a better idea of how many people you want to be in your wedding.
+You may have wondered how many bridesmaids and groomsmen you're supposed to have in your wedding.
+Ultimately, the number of attendants in your wedding is a personal decision that largely depends on whom you want to stand by you on one of the biggest days of your life.
+That being said, there are some guidelines and trends that may help you get a better idea on how many people you want to be in your wedding.

-If you decide a formal wedding is not for you, a casual wedding often keeps it simple with just a maid of honor and a best man.
-Sometimes, one or two additional groomsmen are included in casual weddings, but there is typically no flower girl or ring bearer.
+If you decide a formal wedding is not for you, a casual wedding keeps it simple with just a maid of honor and a best man.
+Sometimes one or two additional groomsmen are included in casual weddings, but there is typically no flower girl or ring bearer.

-If this is your second wedding or a late-in-life wedding, it is not the norm to have a traditional wedding.
+If this is your second wedding or late-in-life wedding, it is not the norm to have a traditional wedding.
 In fact, older brides tend to opt for not having any attendants at their wedding at all.
-Parents sometimes choose to have their children present at the aisle, but it is not mandatory.
+Additionally, parents sometimes choose to have their children present at the aisle, but it is not mandatory.
 Ultimately, going big or small is a personal decision.
 You can choose to keep the same bridesmaids and groomsmen or change it up depending on your current relationship.